Accenture/EcoSonar/README.md

 EcoIndex licence : https://creativecommons.org/licenses/by-nc-nd/2.0/fr/

-To know more on ecodesign best practices, EcoIndex Calculator and how a ecodesign website can be more performante, please check these two articles :
+To know more on ecodesign best practices, EcoIndex Calculator and how an ecodesign website can be more efficient, please check these two articles :

 https://blog.octo.com/sous-le-capot-de-la-mesure-ecoindex/